udhaya-un/sonarqube-kubernetes/docs/sonarqube-kubernetes.md

          NAME             TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE
          sonar            NodePort    10.99.198.48     <none>        80:30000/TCP     2h

- Once you have created the service and the deployment you need to check on the Pod which will has been created for this SonarQube
+ Once you have create the service and the deployment you need to check the Pod which had been created for SonarQube

 You check by giving,